Popliteal artery entrapment syndrome: Medical history and physical examination

 Patients with PAES are typically healthy young males without previous history of cardiovascular risk factors such as smoking, hypertension, hypercholesterolemia, or diabetes.
-Typically, patients present with intermittent claudication that is worsened with exercise and relieved with rest.
+Typically, patients present with posterior intermittent claudication that is worsened with exercise and relieved with rest.
+Specifically, walking up stairs or inclines tends to be the strongest and most common trigger of PAES symptoms due to leg/knee positioning, flexion of the foot, and the groups of muscles being used.
 Associated symptoms include numbness, discoloration, pallor, and coolness in the affected lower extremity.
 Physical examination of suspected PAES may show hypertrophy of the calf muscles, as well as diminished, unequal, or absent pulses in the lower extremity upon plantar- or dorsiflexion.